JoHoop/personal-website-react/README.md

 #### Coming soon

--   Two beautiful resume page templates generated based on the data in the resume.json file
+-   Two beautiful resume page templates generated based on the data in the resume.json file -- a modern approach of the traditional printed CV.

 ## Customization